If there is a Canada Post labour disruption:

 • tutoring to help the child with their learning

-Support to participate in activities of growth and development
+Support for the child to participate in activities of growth and development

 Helps the child to take part in activities that promote their growth and development like hobbies, activities with family and friends, and planning for the future.